MarcGonzalezMoratona/AnimalHunt/README.md

 - quit - Closes the game

 ## Ideas not finished
-- Having a store where you can buy weapons and armours and sell items to get money.
+- Having a store where you can buy weapons and armours and sell items to earn money.
-- Make the bank debt using money.
+- Use money to pay the debt to the bank.
+- Having a wallet that you can open to know how much money you have.
 - Having a church where you can pray and donate money to be more lucky (reduced prices in the store, more attack points and better weapons on the map).

 ## Author